willymcallister/willymcallister.github.io/_articles/source-transformation-example.md

 **Which ones are candidates for source transformation?**
 <details>
     <summary>show answer</summary>
-    <p>According to the one rule, the Thévenin form is *not* a candidate for transformation because we've been asked to find the current in its $470\,\Omega$ resistor.
+    <p>From the one rule, the Thévenin form is *not* a candidate for transformation because we've been asked to find the current in its $470\,\Omega$ resistor.
 We can't disturb that component if we want to get the right answer.</p>
 </details>

 **Anticipate: What good thing would happen if we did a source transformation?**